Vaping and E-Cigarettes

 E-cigarette users are inhaling nicotine.
 This is a very addictive substance.
 And that’s a special concern for young users.
-Teens who vape may become addicted to nicotine, which can harm their developing brain.
+Teens who vape may become addicted to nicotine, which can harm their developing brains.
 They may also start smoking regular cigarettes.

 At high doses, nicotine can cause dizziness and vomiting.
 Juul products, which are popular among teens, deliver much more nicotine than other brands.
-One of their "pods" has about the same amount of nicotine as one pack of cigarettes.
+One of their pods has about the same amount of nicotine as one pack of cigarettes.
 And e-cigarette users who refill their own cartridges are especially at risk for unsafe levels of nicotine.

 Nicotine poisoning is also a big concern in children.
 Children younger than age 5 have been harmed after accidentally coming into contact with the nicotine liquid.

 E-cigarettes may contain other harmful substances that cause cancer.
 The inhaled vapor may contain chemicals such as formaldehyde, acrolein, and acetaldehyde.
 The chemical acrolein is used in weed killers and has been linked to severe, acute lung problems and asthma, COPD, and lung cancer.
 E-cigarette flavorings may also hide possible toxins.
 It’s also unclear if the vapor puffed into the air puts nonsmokers at risk for health problems.

 It's hard to know exactly what chemicals are in an e-cigarette.
 That’s because most e-cigarette products don’t list all of the ingredients.
 Sometimes these products are changed or modified.
 These modified products are often more likely to have harmful or illegal substances.
 Users should only buy e-cigarette products from a store, not from the street.
 It’s not safe to add substances to e-cigarettes that are not made by the manufacturer.